mengyuan21/webpack-React-TodoList/README.md

 jsdom s most powerful ability is that it can execute scripts inside the jsdom.
 These scripts can modify the content of the page and access all the web platform APIs jsdom implements.

++ findBy / getBy / queryBy的区别
+  findby:
+  When Match Is Found: Returns a resolved Promise.
+  When Match Is Not Found: Returns a rejected Promise.

+  getBy:
+  When Match Is Found: Returns the node that matches the query.
+  When Match Is Not Found: Throws an error.

+  queryBy:
+  When Match Is Found: Returns the node that matches the query.
+  When Match Is Not Found: Returns null.